The following budget travel tips will help you learn how to travel for cheap.

 Relocation services are a great way to hire a car for cheap around the world.
 There are usually time restrictions but the idea of being able to drive from one city to another, hundreds of kilometres away for very little cost is certainly appealing and adventurous.

 Cramped buses and trains aren’t for everyone.
 In regions around the world there are lots of ride sharing websites and groups that usually work out cheaper than other transport.
-Bla Bla Car is popular in Europe and has a rating service.
+Bla Bla Car is popular in Europe and has a review system which helps.

 Driving a car in a new country can be hectic.
 Different sides of the road, different driver etiquette, in addition to lots of small variations in the law.
-The speed rule however is easy to follow, if you get yourself a speeding fine…don’t play dumb.
+The speed limit is easy to follow, if you get yourself a speeding fine…don’t play dumb.
 You’re the dummy.

 Some things I just don’t expect to come out of my mouth.